CumulusNetworks/docs/content/guides/NVUE Command Reference/Show-Commands/PTP-Commands.md

 ## nv show service ptp \<instance-id\> time-properties

-Shows time properties for the specified PTP instance, such as he current UTC offset and the PTP time scale.
+Shows time properties for the specified PTP instance, such as the current UTC offset and the PTP time scale.

 ### Command Syntax